PrivateSky/dicontainer/README.md

 # container node.js module
-DI container inspired by angular.js with one major twist: a service can become "out of service" and your entire application will know to work in "fail safe" mode.
-If everything is working fine again all services depending on the failing one will get notified and normal working will be magically enabled again .
+DI container inspired by angular.js with one major twist: a service can become "out of service" and your entire application parts will know that they have to work in "fail safe" mode.
+If everything is working fine again all parts depending on the failing component will get notified and normal working will be magically enabled again.

 # Why?
- We found that existing modules for DI doesn't handle the fails.
+ We found that existing modules for DI doesn't handle fails.
 Externale services can go down or the network can go down and error recovery code should automaticaly go up as fast as possible.
 Without a solid foundation on how objects get wired it is quite dificult to prevent loosing important data when such failures happens.

- Also, we extened a bit idea of DI to go beyound object instantiation on knowning precisely when a specific feature is ready to be used in other zones of the application.
-Simple object instantiation is not enough, you usually want to known when a connection is ready or an object is properly initialised.
-Therefore the API offerd by this module is created to provide nice sollutions on the problems caused by inherent node.js's asyncronism.
+ We extened a bit idea of DI to go beyound object instantiation on knowning precisely when a specific feature is ready or not to be used in other zones of the application.
+Also, simple having an object instance is not enough, you usually want to known when an object is god to use, a connection is ready or an subsystem  is properly initialised.
+Therefore the API offerd by this module is created to provide nice sollutions on the problems caused by inherent node.js's asyncronism in the context of DI.

 # Install
 npm install container